Why Make Your Own Deodorant?

 - Lastly, you may simply feel a certain level of satisfaction from making your own products.
 This hobby can be very rewarding in its own right, and this easy, at-home recipe is sure to suit you quite well.
 Besides, when you make your own products, you know each and every ingredient that is going into the products that you make.
 What could be better?

 These are all fantastic and great reasons for making your own products, without a doubt.
 There is nothing quite like the gratification of making something from scratch with your own two hands with simple ingredients that you're likely to already have on-hand.
 With this in mind, let's get started!

-- 10 drops in total of any essential oils of your choice.
-(I used 3 drops of Tea Tree Oil, 5 drops of Lavender Oil, 2 drops of Sweet Orange Oil) *Note* This step is completely optional.
+- 10 drops of any essential oils of your choice.
+(I used 3 drops of Tea Tree Oil, 5 drops of Lavender Oil, and 2 drops of Sweet Orange Oil.)
+Note that this step is completely optional.

 - Small clean container with lid (Approx. 4-6 ounce in size)

 - Add the arrowroot starch, cornstarch, and baking soda into your mixing bowl.
 Blend well with whisk or spoon until thoroughly combined.

 - Whisk or stir coconut oil into your dry ingredients.
 Blend well and until smooth.
 Coconut oil may need to be melted prior to being mixed into the dry ingredients.
 This is totally normal and will not change the effectiveness of finished product.
 A quick pop into the microwave or into a small saucepan on low heat until melted will do the trick.

 - Add in any/all essential oils.
 Blend well.
 This step is optional.
 If you wish not to use essential oils, or if you want your homemade deodorant to be unscented, omit this step.